 Corn and shrimp chowder thanks to the Big C

 Two of the main ingredients of this soup are from Costco.
 The frozen shrimp comes in 2-pound bags.
 I usually use 1 pound for whatever I am making for dinner.
 So one bag can work for 2 meals.
 The shrimp defrosts super quick.
 I put it in a strainer and then fill my kitchen sink with cold water and set the strainer in it.
 The shrimp are soft and defrosted within minutes.
 The frozen corn gets thrown in still frozen, so no extra prep on that.
 You just can’t beat easy and delicious.
 This soup is just all things comforting.
 Creamy and sweet with chunks of potatoes and juicy shrimp.
 All you need is a hunk of good bread.
-Don’t forget to text your husband or wife to pick some up on their way home.
+Don’t forget to text your partner to pick some up on their way home.
 You won’t regret it.

 Notes on preparation